Mauricio Dubon Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.
+- The Red Sox pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- In his last outing on Wednesday against the Washington Nationals, the lefty tossed six innings, allowing two earned runs while surrendering five hits.
+- The righty last pitched on Friday, June 16 against the New York Yankees, when he threw four innings, allowing one earned run while giving up four hits.

-- The 34-year-old has an ERA of 3.34, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opponents have a .230 batting average against him.
+- In 13 games this season, the 27-year-old has amassed an ERA of 5.05, with 8.5 strikeouts per nine innings.
+Opponents are hitting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.